sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 ### Frame

-The _frame_ is a rectangle describing a layer's position and size relative to it's parent layer, such as a group or an artboard, or the canvas if there is no parent.
+The _frame_ is a rectangle describing a layer’s position and size relative to its parent layer, such as a group or an artboard, or the canvas if there is no parent.
 The _frame_ is stored using absolute values.

 #### Layer directly on canvas